-List being updated whose vulnerability is confirmed:
+List of systems being updated whose vulnerability is confirmed:

 A vulnerability named CallStranger and numbered CVE-2020-12695 was discovered and privately reported in late 2019 to the Open Connectivity Foundation (#OCF) by the security researcher named Yunus Çadırcı .